jcawley5/architecture-center/blog/2025-05-15-announcing-the-launch-of-sap-architecture-center.md

 date: 2025-05-15
 ---

-## Launching the SAP Architecture Center!
+## Launching the SAP Architecture Center

 I'm pleased to announce that my team at the Office of the CTO, SAP, has officially launched the [SAP Architecture Center on the SAP Learning Center](https://architecture.learning.sap.com/).